 This policy shall apply only to swimmers with disabilities as defined in Section 105 of the USA Swimming Rules & Regulations, i.e., "a permanent physical or mental impairment that substantially limits one or more major life activities."

-In gold/silver/bronze other than Niagara LSC championship meets, swimmers with a disability need not have achieved the qualifying time standards.
-The Meet Referee shall have the authority to accommodate the swimmer without substantial negative impact on the meet timeline.
+In competitions other than Niagara LSC championship meets, swimmers with a disability need not have achieved the qualifying time standards.
+The Meet Referee with advisement from the Disability Chair shall have the authority to accommodate the swimmer without substantial negative impact on the meet timeline.
 Examples of such accommodations are:

 Allow the disabled swimmer to compete at a shorter distance than others in the event, e.g., a 50 meter distance within a 100 meter event.